sourmash-bio/sourmash/README.md

 ----

 sourmash is a k-mer analysis multitool, and we aim to provide stable, robust programmatic and command-line APIs for a variety of sequence comparisons.
-Our unique functionality includes:
+Some of our special sauce includes:
 - `FracMinHash` sketching, which enables accurate comparisons (including ANI) between data sets of different sizes
 - `sourmash gather`, a combinatorial k-mer approach for more accurate metagenomic profiling